FDTC radiology students practice reading x-rays

 Student Learning Outcomes

-• Acquire critical thinking skills in order to problem solve effectively in a changing healthcare environment.
+• Critical Thinking: Students will acquire critical thinking skills in order to problem solve effectively in a changing healthcare environment.

-• Acquire appropriate communication skills among patients and all members of the health care team and patients.
+• Communication: Students will acquire appropriate communicate skills among all members of the health care team and patients.

-• Become knowledgeable, clinically competent radiographers while demonstrating radiation safety practices.
+• Clinical Competence: Students will become knowledgeable, clinically competent radiographers while demonstrating radiation safety practices.

 Open Application Dates for Competitive Health Sciences Programs